Authentication

 - If

-autoRegisteris false, the login is rejected with 403.
+autoRegisteris false, login is rejected with 403.

 Set ROOTCX_DISABLE_PASSWORD_LOGIN=true (or 1) to force SSO-only authentication.
 Password login and registration are blocked.
 A first-user bypass allows initial setup when no users exist yet.